Can gum recession be reversed naturally without surgery? Yes they can! However, let's first understand a few things about gingival recession.

 – Antibiotic drugs for receding gums.
 The dentist may also prescribe some antibiotics to help reduce inflammation and kill off any bacteria that could cause further damage.

-– Gum surgery.
+– Sugary Gum.
 In extreme cases the dentist may do surgery for deep pockets of plaque and tartar that can lead to receding gums.
 This may include some grafting of tissue to help restore gums to a healthier state.
 The soft tissue is taken from a healthier area of the mouth and grafted over the damaged gum to provide a healthier layer and prevent gum loss.

 – Rule out other medical conditions.
 It is important to note any other medical conditions that may be contributing to your dental problems.
 Stabilizing these conditions may be necessary before successfully following a receding gums treatment.
 Taking care of such conditions is the first step in helping to reduce inflammation and gingival recession.